 The sales funnel features found in shopping carts provide methods of squeezing more revenue out of buying customers with upsells and additional offers.
 Here’s how ThriveCart and SamCart approach it.

-You can turn the sales funnel on and off for each checkout, set the upsell product, and then edit the look of the upsell or downsell page.
+You can turn the sales funnel on and off for each checkout, set the upsell product, and customize the upsell or downsell page.

-A nifty feature of ThriveCart is that any sales funnel you create can be used on multiple products.
-So if you want to use the same upsell for five different products, it’s will only take you a few mouse-clicks.
-Nice.
+A nifty ThriveCart feature is any sales funnel you create can be used on multiple products.
+So if you want to use the same upsell for five different products, it’ll only take you a few mouse-clicks.

 In SamCart, you can also create up to five upsells and downsells.
-Again, it’s possible to share your upsells/downsells across multiple products, but SamCart has more flexibility in how your upsells are presented to a shopper.
+Again, it’s possible to share your upsells/downsells across multiple products, but SamCart has more flexibility in how your upsells are presented to shoppers.

 First, you need to create your upsell/downsell as a standalone product.
-You can embed video, custom HTML and add in any of the same features you use to create your regular product checkout pages in SamCart.
+You can embed video, custom HTML and add in the same features you use to create regular product checkout pages in SamCart.

 You can then order your upsells and downsells in any manner you see fit and create a path through your sales funnel to get the most value from your product sales.

-Besides the upsell/downsell, SamCart also has an Order Bump feature where you can display a complimentary product and look to increase your revenue further.
+Besides the upsell/downsell, SamCart also has an Order Bump feature where you can display a complimentary product and increase your revenue further.

-This section is close.
+This section was close.
 Both options have good features for increasing revenue by using checkout sales funnels.
-Be aware that SamCart’s upsell features aren’t available on the base subscription package, but ThriveCart’s is.
+Be aware that SamCart’s upsell features aren’t available on the base subscription package.